Willis E. Davis (painter)

-Willis E. Davis (1855 – March 11, 1910) was an American landscape painter known for the high prices his works commanded, and for his leadership of the Bohemian Club, the Mark Hopkins Institute of Art and the San Francisco Art Association.
+Willis Elphinstone Davis (1855 – March 11, 1910) was an American landscape painter known for the high prices his works commanded, and for his leadership of the Bohemian Club, the Mark Hopkins Institute of Art and the San Francisco Art Association.
 He made a career as a contractor in electrical engineering before he started painting, and he was also interested in commerce, serving as director of several firms.

 Early life

 Davis was born in Stockton, California, the son of Isaac Elphinstone Davis, an engineer and miner from Massachusetts who became wealthy during the California Gold Rush not by mining gold but by manufacturing lime.
 Davis's mother was Sarah Adams, a young widow whose first husband died while on an engineering assignment in Hawaii.
 She married Isaac E. Davis in the early 1850s.
 The couple had four children: Willis, Gertrude (who later married F. W. Van Sicklen), Ethel (who later married Edward C. Hodges), and Horace who died in childhood.
 Davis's father was respected for his leadership and citizenship, having been a member of the San Francisco Committee of Vigilance, and the president of the Society of California Pioneers.

 Davis traveled east to get his education at Massachusetts Institute of Technology (MIT).
 A member of the class of 1877, he graduated early in 1876 with a degree in science and literature, intending to go into the mining business.